-We support alumni who would like to apply to judges nationwide for postgraduate judicial clerkships.
+We support student and alumni who would like to apply to judges nationwide for postgraduate judicial clerkships.

 The Career Services Office has compiled recruitment information for the U.S. Army, Navy, Air Force, Marine, and Coast Guard.
 The spreadsheet provides an overview of what the candidate should do before they apply, the application process, the steps the candidate should take after he/she is accepted, and other tips.
 Please note: This information is subject change at any time.

-Contact a counselor to inquire about up-to-date JAG recruiter contact information
+Contact the Assistant Director to inquire about up-to-date JAG recruiter contact information.